jgome284/salary-js/README.md

 <!-- ABOUT -->
 ## About

-This repository features a simple web application that dynamically redors salary data from a small dataset.
-It demonstrates Seperation of Concerns (SoC) via distict features in the [modules](./modules/) folder.
+This repository features a simple web application that dynamically renders salary data from a small dataset.
+It demonstrates Separation of Concerns (SoC) via distict features in the [modules](./modules/) folder.
 SoC is a design principle that manages complexity by partitioning a computer program into distinct features that overlap in functionality as little as possible.

 <!--PREREQUISITES-->
 ## Prerequisites